PadmarajBhat/Browser-based-Models-with-TensorFlow.js/Notes.md

 * in the iris_classifier.html
  * fitDataset is used to feed the csv dataset into the model.
  * one hot encoding is kind of not scalable code :(
+ * how did the copy paste code return different predicted value as that of hand written code ?